nviennot/reversing-mono4k/part0/README.md

 Cortex-M4 identified.
 J-Link>
 ```
 Wonderful!
-We get to reach the MCU.
+We are connected to the MCU, we can do whatever we want it seems,
+including halting, reseting, stepping instructions, poking at memory, etc.

-Note that I tried using Open-OCD, with the following configuration, but I didn't
+Note that I tried using [OpenOCD](https://openocd.org/), with the following
+configuration, controlling the CPU works, but I didn't get far with dumping the
-get far with it as the documentation is rather cryptic.
+firmware it as the documentation is rather cryptic.
+Let's not use it for now.

 ```
 adapter driver jlink